Master of Education in Secondary Education with Nevada Licensure

 - Integrate concepts and differing perspectives to engage learners in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues

-- Integrate knowledge and abilities in designing and using multiple methods of assessment that learners use to monitor their own growth and decision-making as well as guide the teacher is instructional planning
+- Integrate knowledge and abilities in designing and using multiple methods of assessment that learners use to monitor their own growth and decision-making as well as guide the teacher in instructional planning.

 - Integrate knowledge of learners and the community context in planning instruction that supports every student in meeting rigorous learning goals of content areas.